-Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Available for Future Issuance Under Equity Compensation Plans Equity Compensation Plans Approved by Stockholders(1) 3,016,445 Equity Compensation Plans Not Approved by Stockholders (2) Total 3,016,445
+Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Available for Future Issuance Under Equity Compensation Plans Equity Compensation Plans Approved by Stockholders(1) 3,016,445 Equity Compensation Plans Not Approved by Stockholders(2) Total 3,016,445 2 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 2,020,110

-- (1) The amount does not give effect to the 1,301,000 shares of restricted common stock issued subsequent to December 31, 2007 to our Manager's employees and to our independent directors under our equity incentive plan or increases because of this offering.
+(1) The amount does not give effect to the 1,301,000 shares of restricted common stock issued subsequent to December 31, 2007 to our Manager's employees and to our independent directors under our equity incentive plan or increases because of this offering.
 Each of our independent directors was granted 3,000 shares of our restricted common stock which fully vested on January 2, 2008.
-The restricted common stock approved as grants to our officers and other employees of our Manager or its affiliates will vest in equal installments on the first business day of each fiscal quarter over a period of 10 years beginning on January 2, 2008, or all outstanding unvested shares will fully vest on the death of the individual. - (2) We do not have any equity plans that have not been approved by our stockholders.
+The restricted common stock approved as grants to our officers and other employees of our Manager or its affiliates will vest in equal installments on the first business day of each fiscal quarter over a period of 10 years beginning on January 2, 2008, or all outstanding unvested shares will fully vest on the death of the individual.